nhatt1k26/LearnJava/3_OOP/README.md

       }
       }
       ```
 - Nested Class & Interface

 ### Constructor

+**Constructor in Java is a special method that is used to initialize objects. **The constructor is called when an object of a class is created.
+It can be used to set initial values for object attributes.****

 1. How Constructors are Different From Methods in Java?

-- Constructors must have the same name as the class within which it is defined it is not necessary for the method in Java.
+- Constructors must have the same name as the class.
 - Constructors do not return any type while method(s) have the return type or void if does not return any value.
 - Constructors are called only once at the time of Object creation while method(s) can be called any number of times.